-Sommers-Bausch Observatory (SBO) on the University of Colorado Boulder campus is operated by the Department of Astrophysical and Planetary Sciences (APS) to provide observational experience for undergraduate students and hands-on training in astronomical observations and instrumentation for departmental majors and graduate students.
+Sommers-Bausch Observatory (SBO) on the University of Colorado Boulder campus is operated by the Department of Astrophysical and Planetary Sciences (APS) to provide observational experience for undergraduate students and hands-on training in astronomical observations and instrumentation for departmental majors and graduate students, as well as lab space for the APS departments labratory classes.

 - Latitude: +40 deg 00' 13.36" (40.00371 degrees North)